1 Energy Demand in Africa

 Rovuma Liquid Natural Gas project: This is a significant development in Mozambique.
 It constitutes a 15.2 million tonnes per annum LNG export facility and is operated by the Mozambique Rovuma Venture (MRV).
 MRV is a joint venture by ExxonMobil, Eni, CNPC and smaller shares by Galp, KOGAS and Empresa Nacional de Hidrocarbonetos.

 Eni is responsible for the upstream facilities and transportation to the onshore facilities.
 ExxonMobil is responsible for the midstream facilities.
 The project is based on three gas reservoirs of the Mamba complex in Area 4 of the Rovuma Basin, which is located approximately 40 km off the Cabo Delgado coast of Northern Mozambique.
-Successful completion of this project will see Mozambique become one of the biggest exporters of LNG in Africa.
+The successful completion of this project will allow Mozambique to become one of Africa’s biggest LNG exporters.
 [15]

-Mozambique LNG project: This is also a project being developed in Mozambique, which will have a two-train liquefaction plant with a capacity of 12.9 million tonnes per year.
-The project is led by a consortium which includes Total, Mitsui & Co, ONGC, ENH, Bharat PetroResources, PTEP and Oil India Ltd with Total leading the project.
+Mozambique LNG project: This project is being developed in Mozambique, which will have a two-train liquefaction plant with a capacity of 12.9 million tonnes per year.
+The project is led by a consortium that includes Total, Mitsui & Co, ONGC, ENH, Bharat PetroResources, PTEP, and Oil India Ltd, with Total leading the project.
 [16]

-Tema LNG: There is a 1.7 million tonnes per annum LNG import facility being developed in Ghana.
+Tema LNG: A 1.7 million tonnes per annum LNG import facility is being developed in Ghana.
 Tema LNG is the owner of the project and a combination of purpose-built FRU in parallel with FSU will be utilised for the facility.
 Russian oil giant Rosneft will supply the LNG.
 [17]

 Tanzania Liquified Natural Gas Project: Tanzania is in the process of developing an LNG liquefaction plant.
-It is set to have two LNG trains where each has a capacity of 5 million tonnes per annum.
+It is set to have two LNG trains, each with a capacity of 5 million tonnes per annum.
 The construction of a gas pipeline to supply Uganda was also in consideration.
 Unfortunately, development has been slow, and governmental complications have plagued the project.
-Construction is planned to start in 2022 and operation set to start in 2028.
+Construction is planned to start in 2022, and the operation is set to start in 2028.
 [16]

-Gas Revolution Industrial Park (GRIP): In Nigeria, a downstream refinery and petrochemical complex is planned for Ogdigben in the Delta region.
+Gas Revolution Industrial Park (GRIP): A downstream refinery and petrochemical complex in Nigeria is planned for Ogidigben in the Delta region.
 The Nigerian National Petroleum Corporation wholly owns the complex.
-The complex will also include new chemical plants which will use natural gas from Nigeria as feedstock.
+The complex will also include new chemical plants using natural gas from Nigeria as feedstock.
 The complex will be fed from the nearby gas reserves in Odidi, Okan and Forcados fields as well as supplemented by a gas pipeline network called ELPS.
 [16]

 Akonikien project: Equatorial Guinea launched their first gas-to-power development.
 It forms part of the LNG2Africa initiative.
 The initiatives’ primary objective is to develop small-scale LNG projects to supply gas to countries and regions with limited infrastructure.
-The plant will have a storage capacity of 14 000 cubic metres with 12 bullet tanks, once complete.
-These tanks are the largest cryogenic bullet tanks in the world with a capacity each of 1 228 cubic meters.
+Once complete, the plant will have a storage capacity of 14,000 cubic metres and 12 bullet tanks.
+These tanks are the largest cryogenic bullet tanks in the world, each with a capacity of 1,228 cubic meters.
 [18]

 Other projects which are all specifically related to power generation in Africa are:

-• In Cameroon, Victoria Oil and Gas PLC, through its subsidiary Gaz du Cameround (GDC) agreed to supply gas to a proposed new 150 MW gas-fired power station.
+- In Cameroon, Victoria Oil and Gas PLC, through its subsidiary Gaz du Cameroun (GDC) agreed to supply gas to a proposed new 150 MW gas-fired power station.

 5 Conclusion

-There is already significant natural gas development occurring in Africa and the potential for even more.
+Significant natural gas development is already occurring in Africa, and there is potential for even more.
 Natural gas is one solution to address the energy gap in Africa.
-What remains to be seen is whether this will be enough?
+What remains to be seen is whether this will be enough.

 Bibliography